Intro

 mkdir /root/.secrets && touch /root/.secrets/cloudflare.ini"

-# Update permissions to super-duper-secret.
+# Update permissions to only permit root user access.

 chmod 0700 /root/.secrets && sudo chmod 0400 /root/.secrets/cloudflare.ini